Find out more about our herbalism program:

 - Do you already have a strong foundation in herbalism through education and/or practice? – Check out our second year program.

 - Looking for clinical supervision working with clients?
 Our third year program, open to graduates of our second year program as well as practitioners, offers just that!

 - Questions?
 We’d love to talk to you!
 Email us at firstname.lastname@example.org!

-To learn more about our programs, please join us for an Open House to meet our core faculty, talk with current students, ask questions, and see our classrooms!
-Our next Open House will be held ONLINE on Monday, July 25 @ 7pm – register here!
+To learn more about our programs, please join us for an Open House to meet our core faculty, talk with current students, ask questions, and see our classrooms! – Check back periodically on our homepage to see when our next Open House is scheduled or check out a previous recording from January 2021.

 You can also learn more about our programs by viewing this PDF from a virtual Open House we held in August 2015.
 If you have any questions about our programs or application process, please email email@example.com.

 Ready to apply?
 Find out how on our Applications page.

 The ArborVitae School of Traditional Herbalism incorporates a number of traditional energetic approaches, including Traditional Western Herbalism, Vitalism, Ayurveda, and Traditional Chinese Medicine (TCM).
 Expert instructors come with a well-developed philosophy and practice, offering a range of perspectives that contribute to a diverse and exceptional herbal education.

 The school offers community classes and a three year clinical program.
 We also offer a free community herb clinic, staffed by 3rd year clinical students under the supervision of faculty, which is both an educational opportunity and a community resource.
 Advanced level students can choose additional specializations and electives to tailor their education.
 In the future, the school will offer certificate programs for matriculated and non-matriculated students (for example, Herbal Medicine for Healthcare Practitioners, Flower Essences etc.).

 First Year Course in the Foundations of Herbal Medicine